Skanda (Buddhism): As Miao Shan's lover

-When the bodhisattva Avalokitesvara was reincarnated as the princess Miao Shan, Skanda (known as Wei Tuo in this story) was one of her cruel father's generals.
+According to an account in a Ming dynasty text, the Xiangshan Baojuan (香山寶卷; lit: "Precious Scroll of Fragrant Mountain"), the Bodhisattva Guanyin (Avalokitesvara) was said to have once reincarnated as the princess Miao Shan and Weituo was one of her cruel father's generals.
 He loved Miao Shan but realized he could not possibly be a proper partner to her, since she was a pure person.
-However, Wei Tuo was inspired by Miao Shan's kindness so he decided to stay faithful and devoted to Miao Shan, even if she wasn't his wife.
+However, Weituo was inspired by Miao Shan's kindness so he decided to stay faithful and devoted to Miao Shan, even if she was not his wife.
 The two escaped Miao Shan's father, and the general-suitor helped build Miao Shan a temple and a kingdom of her own.
 Soon, however, the cruel king found them and killed them both.
-The general, because of his devotion to Guan Yin, transformed into a bodhisattva himself, who vowed to always serve and protect Guan Yin.
+The general, because of his devotion to Guanyin, transformed into a bodhisattva himself, who vowed to always serve and protect Guanyin.
 His appearance as a Chinese general is the direct forebear to his connection with Miao Shan.

 As a warrior

 Another story says that Miao Shan was told to commit suicide by her grandmother.
 Her grandmother forced Miao Shan to leap into the sea because she was thought to have been an incarnation of a demon, when in fact she was not.
 The emperor told a loyal soldier named Luo Ping to pretend to throw Miao Shan into the ocean.
-He brought her with Yin Ma, the mother of Wei Tuo, to her village.
+He brought her with Yin Ma, the mother of Weituo, to her village.
 Years passed, when an evil fish demon came.
 A disloyal soldier named Huo Yi was sent by the fish demon to kill Miao Shan.
 The fish demon wanted revenge on Miao Shan because she was the incarnation of Ci Hang Da Shi, a Buddhist deva that put the fish in a lotus pond.
-Huo Yi and his troops went to the village where Miao Shan and Wei Tuo lived and fought.
-Huo Yi's son killed Wei Tuo.
-After Miao Shan became the bodhisattva Avalokitesvara, she made Skanda a bodhisattva guardian.
+Huo Yi and his troops went to the village where Miao Shan and WeiTio lived and fought.
+Huo Yi's son killed Weituo.
+After Miao Shan became the bodhisattva Guanyin, she made Weituo a bodhisattva guardian.
 He became a bodhisattva because he took care of Miao Shan and loved her as a sister.

 According to the lunar calendar, his birthday is the 3rd day of the 6th lunar month.